procitec/qt/qtwebengine/src/3rdparty/gn/docs/reference.md

 ```
   The .gn file may specify a list of targets to be checked in the list
   check_targets (see "gn help dotfile").
+Alternatively, the .gn file may
-If a label pattern is specified
+  specify a list of targets not to be checked in no_check_targets.
+If a label
-  on the command line, check_targets is not used.
+  pattern is specified on the command line, neither check_targets or
+  no_check_targets is used.

   Targets can opt-out from checking with "check_includes = false" (see
   "gn help check_includes").